 - Avoid the sun during peak UVB hours (usually 10 a.m. to 2 p.m.)

 - Dress sensibly.
-The tighter the weave and darker the colors of the fabric, the more sun protection it will offer.
+The tighter the weave and darker the color of the fabric, the more sun protection it offers.
 Wear a wide-brimmed hat and sunglasses.

 - Avoid sunbathing, including tanning beds.

 - Use a broad-spectrum sunscreen of at least 30 SPF with a physical blocker such as zinc oxide every day, even on cloudy days.
 Apply sunscreens about 20 minutes before you go outdoors.
-Even water-resistant sunscreens should be reapplied about every 80 minutes, after swimming, or after strenuous activity.
+Even water-resistant sunscreens should be reapplied about every 80 minutes, after swimming, or after exercise.

 Choosing a Sunscreen

 Different sunscreens work best for different people.
-For children under 6 months old, the best option is to keep them out of the sun, if possible.
-If sun exposure is unavoidable, put a little bit of sunscreen with zinc oxide and a SPF of at least 30 on small areas such as the cheeks and back of the hands, after testing to see if the baby is sensitive by first trying a small amount on the baby’s wrist.
+For children under 6 months, the best option is to keep them out of the sun.
+If that's not possible, put a little bit of sunscreen with zinc oxide and an SPF of at least 30 on small areas such as the cheeks and back of the hands.
+But first, test to see if the baby is sensitive by trying a small amount on their wrist.
 The fewer ingredients in the sunscreen, the less likely it is to cause an irritating skin reaction.

 Even people with dark skin benefit from broad-spectrum sunscreen (the type that protects against both UVA and UVB rays) with an SPF of at least 30.
 Sunscreen and staying out of the sun reduce the risks of cancer and uneven pigmentation in people of all skin colors.
 Many zinc oxide physical blocker sunscreens are easy to rub in, unlike the zinc oxide products of just a few years ago.